 Relocation is one of the main reasons people need to sell a house, whether you have a new job or moving away for a better life.
 Unlike moving to another neighbourhood in the same region, however, there’s a great deal to think about moving to a new country to ensure your big move is smooth and stress-free.

-Relocating to somewhere else can be an emotional time in any person’s life.
-They say that moving house is one of the most stressful undertakings in life, and the stress can be amplified significantly if the move involves relocation for work.
-Before you set out on this life-changing journey, use this relocation checklist to ensure there aren’t too many surprises along the way.
+Relocating somewhere else can be an emotional time in any person’s life.
+They say that moving house is one of the most stressful undertakings in life, and the stress can increase significantly if the move involves relocation for work.
+So before you set out on this life-changing journey, use this relocation checklist to ensure there aren’t too many surprises along the way.

 Enquire about relocation benefits from your employer

 Don’t forget to check out the costs of moving, as you may be able to get some of these back from your employer if you’re moving house because of work; there is a chance that you might claim relocation expenses.
-Financial assistance for the cost of hiring a removal service may be available, or with the various costs associated with the legal process of selling property in the UK.
+In addition, financial assistance for the cost of hiring a removal service may be available, or with the various costs associated with the legal process of selling property in the UK.
 More generous employee schemes include a new home and property buyout schemes.

-If you receive relocation benefits, you might be liable for certain tax contributions.
+If you receive relocation benefits, you might be liable for specific tax contributions.
 However, costs up to £8,000 may be exempt from tax if they qualify.

 House moving costs include: